JPMorgan looks to trim buybacks over $45/share-CEO

-(Reuters) - JPMorgan Chase & Co (JPM.N) Chief Executive Jamie Dimon said on Wednesday that the company is inclined to restrict its stock buybacks when its shares are trading above $45.
+April 4 (Reuters) - JPMorgan Chase & Co Chief Executive Jamie Dimon said on Wednesday that the company is inclined to restrict its stock buybacks when its shares are trading above $45.

 At $45, buybacks still increase earnings per share but are only a break even proposition to stockholders in terms of tangible book value, Dimon wrote in an annual letter to shareholders.
 Above $45, he said, the company is likely to buy back only as much stock as necessary to offset shares issued to pay employees.